MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Functions/Microsoft.Graph.Beta.Users.Functions.md

 ### [Get-MgBetaUserMailFolderChildFolderDelta](Get-MgBetaUserMailFolderChildFolderDelta.md)
 Get a set of mail folders that have been added, deleted, or removed from the user's mailbox.
-A delta function call for mail folders in a mailbox is similar to a GET request, except that by appropriately\napplying state tokens in one or more of these calls,\nyou can query for incremental changes in the mail folders.
+A delta function call for mail folders in a mailbox is similar to a GET request, except that by appropriatelyapplying state tokens in one or more of these calls,you can query for incremental changes in the mail folders.
-This allows you to maintain and synchronize\na local store of a user's mail folders without having to fetch all the mail folders of that mailbox from the server every time.
+This allows you to maintain and synchronizea local store of a user's mail folders without having to fetch all the mail folders of that mailbox from the server every time.
 This API is available in the following national cloud deployments.

 ### [Get-MgBetaUserMailFolderChildFolderMessageDelta](Get-MgBetaUserMailFolderChildFolderMessageDelta.md)
 Get a set of messages that have been added, deleted, or updated in a specified folder.
-A delta function call for messages in a folder is similar to a GET request, except that by appropriately\napplying state tokens in one or more of these calls, you can [query for incremental changes in the messages in\nthat folder](/graph/delta-query-messages).
+A delta function call for messages in a folder is similar to a GET request, except that by appropriatelyapplying state tokens in one or more of these calls, you can [query for incremental changes in the messages inthat folder](/graph/delta-query-messages).
-This allows you to maintain and synchronize a local store of a user's messages without\nhaving to fetch the entire set of messages from the server every time.
+This allows you to maintain and synchronize a local store of a user's messages withouthaving to fetch the entire set of messages from the server every time.
 This API is available in the following national cloud deployments.

 ### [Get-MgBetaUserMailFolderDelta](Get-MgBetaUserMailFolderDelta.md)
 Get a set of mail folders that have been added, deleted, or removed from the user's mailbox.
-A delta function call for mail folders in a mailbox is similar to a GET request, except that by appropriately\napplying state tokens in one or more of these calls,\nyou can query for incremental changes in the mail folders.
+A delta function call for mail folders in a mailbox is similar to a GET request, except that by appropriatelyapplying state tokens in one or more of these calls,you can query for incremental changes in the mail folders.
-This allows you to maintain and synchronize\na local store of a user's mail folders without having to fetch all the mail folders of that mailbox from the server every time.
+This allows you to maintain and synchronizea local store of a user's mail folders without having to fetch all the mail folders of that mailbox from the server every time.
 This API is available in the following national cloud deployments.

 ### [Get-MgBetaUserMailFolderMessageDelta](Get-MgBetaUserMailFolderMessageDelta.md)
 Get a set of messages that have been added, deleted, or updated in a specified folder.
-A delta function call for messages in a folder is similar to a GET request, except that by appropriately\napplying state tokens in one or more of these calls, you can [query for incremental changes in the messages in\nthat folder](/graph/delta-query-messages).
+A delta function call for messages in a folder is similar to a GET request, except that by appropriatelyapplying state tokens in one or more of these calls, you can [query for incremental changes in the messages inthat folder](/graph/delta-query-messages).
-This allows you to maintain and synchronize a local store of a user's messages without\nhaving to fetch the entire set of messages from the server every time.
+This allows you to maintain and synchronize a local store of a user's messages withouthaving to fetch the entire set of messages from the server every time.
 This API is available in the following national cloud deployments.

 ### [Get-MgBetaUserManagedAppBlockedUser](Get-MgBetaUserManagedAppBlockedUser.md)